 Learn More About Our Partnership

-INNIO Group and Gfoellner Group have launched a new joint venture, IGPS (INNIO Gfoellner Power Systems LLC), in the U.S. to deliver flexible, rapidly deployable energy solutions using Jenbacher gas engines and Gfoellner container solutions.
-Production in Trenton, New Jersey, will begin by the end of 2025, with plans to create over 200 new jobs and deliver more than 1 gigawatt of annual output by 2028.
+INNIO Group and Gfoellner Group have launched IGPS (INNIO Gfoellner Power Systems LLC), in the U.S. to deliver reliable, flexible, modular, and efficient power solutions using Jenbacher gas engines and Gfoellner container solutions.
+The facility dedicated containerization center in Trenton supports growing U.S. demand for data center power solutions.

 Innovation Meets Tradition: INNIO and Gfoellner